 - Deferred maintenance in older homes (small items stacked into bigger ones)

 None of those automatically mean “don’t buy.”
-They mean “buy with eyes open and a plan.”
+Instead, they mean “buy with eyes open and a plan.”
+If the report reveals more risk than you expected, it may also be time to revisit when not to buy in the Texas Panhandle.

 Bottom line: the report is a decision tool, not a verdict

-A home inspection report is supposed to tell you what you’re taking on—so you can negotiate, budget, or walk away with clarity.
+A home inspection report is supposed to tell you what you are taking on.
+As a result, you can negotiate, budget, or walk away with more clarity.

-If you’re a first-time buyer, the win isn’t finding a report with zero findings.
+If you are a first-time buyer, the win is not finding a report with zero findings.
 The win is knowing which findings are:

-If you want a second set of eyes on what the inspector flagged and what’s worth negotiating in today’s Amarillo market, Blaze Real Estate can help you turn the report into a clear plan—without the panic.
+If you want a second set of eyes on what the inspector flagged and what is worth negotiating in today’s Amarillo market, Blaze Real Estate can help you turn the report into a clear plan—without the panic.